brotherbus/TBP-Bylaw-LaTeX/README.md

 # TBP-Bylaw-LaTeX
-Sample bylaws for Tau Beta Pi using LaTeX
+Sample chapter bylaws for Tau Beta Pi using LaTeX.